Hsuchein/TinkerModellor/README.md

 ## Badges

 ![(Build/Test Status)](Tests/badge.svg)
-**[need to be append after finish pytest]**
+**[need to be append after finishing pytest]**

 ## Description

 text
 **[needs to be written]**

-## Installing TinkerModelling
+## Installation

 ### System Requirements

 - Python 3.6+

-### To install TinkerModelling
+### Methods

-There are several ways to install TinkerModelling , anyone of them is fine.
+There are several ways to install TinkerModelling.

-- download the zip file from the repository and extract it.open the terminal and go to the folder where you extracted the zip file.then run the code below in command in the terminal.
+- download the zip file from the repository and extract it. open the terminal and go to the folder where you extracted the zip file. then run the code below in the terminal.

 ```sh
 python ./setup.py install